Solar Panels - seems like a relatively simple topic Doesn't it? Sun hits a panel and converts to energy - end of topic... think again!

 We have sorted this complex area of alternative energy into easily digested sub-topics.

-You can determine what depth of knowledge you wish to attain; read the overview here, and then follow the links that interest you which are
+You can determine what depth of knowledge you wish to attain; read the overview here, and then follow the links that interest you which are located at the bottom of the page.

 "Solar panels" describes two types of devices that collect energy from the sun: